 Use Daton to integrate Stripe & Amazon Redshift – Using Daton to integrate Stripe & Amazon Redshift is the fastest & easiest way to save your time and efforts.
-Leveraging a cloud data pipeline like Daton simplifies and accelerates the time to build automated reporting to a great extent.
+Leveraging an eCommerce data pipeline like Daton simplifies and accelerates the time to build automated reporting to a great extent.

 Configuring data replication on Daton on only takes a few minutes and a few clicks.
 Analysts do not have to write any code or manage any infrastructure, yet they can get access to their Amazon ads data in a few hours.
 Daton’s simple and easy to use interface allows analysts and developers to use UI elements to configure data replication from Stripe data into Amazon Redshift.

 - Refreshing access tokens,

 - Incremental data load,